TuananhTran1710/LibSystem/README.md

 1. The application is developed using JavaFX and the JavaFX library.
 2. The application allows users to add, delete, and edit books.
 3. Information in the application is stored in a database, including data about books, book borrowing history, and users.
-4. The application uses Google Books API.
+4. The application utilizes the Google Books API and ChatGPT.

 # Installation
 1. Clone the project from the repository.